-- 1. The research proposal must be typed (font size = 12) and double-spaced with appropriate margins (one inch on all sides), and between 8 and 10 pages long, including footnotes/bibliography. - 2.
-The critical review of each of the two articles must be must be typed (font size = 12) and double-spaced with appropriate margins (one inch on all sides), 2-3 pages long, and must demonstrate whether or not the items listed on the first page of this course syllabus are included and whether or not the author has provided a convincing explanation for each item. - 3.
+- 1. The research proposal must be typed (font size = 12) and double-spaced with appropriate margins (one inch on all sides), and between 8 and 10 pages long, including footnotes/bibliography.
+You must include page numbers! - 2.
+The critical review of each of the three articles must be must be typed (font size = 12) and double-spaced with appropriate margins (one inch on all sides), 2-3 pages long each, and must demonstrate whether or not the items listed on the first page of this course syllabus are included and whether or not the author has provided a convincing explanation for each item. - 3.
 Each student must seek approval of the research topic before starting the research.
 The final research paper must be firmly based on the approved proposal.
-Students may not change the topic, questions, or methodology unless approved by the instructor, or risk getting zero.
-In case of an unavoidable need to make changes in the proposal, the student must first secure the instructor's approval before it is too late. - 4.
-The research paper must be typed (font size = 12), double-spaced with appropriate margins (one inch on all sides) and 23-26 pages long, including footnotes and bibliography, and must be handed by the due date, both in a hard copy as well as electronically.
-The electronic copy is needed because I will, as necessary, submit the electronic copy to SafeAssign to guard against any possible plagiarism. - 5.
-Each student is required to periodically update the instructor on the progress of his/her research, and is expected to meet with the instructor at least twice between February 21 and April 4.
-Remember this meetings will deal with the progress of the research and will occur only after the proposal is approved. - 6.
-Each student will make class presentation of his/her research proposal on the dates indicated below, and must make PowerPoint presentation of the paper on the day of the presentation (please see last page fort the dates).
-The presentation must go beyond simple reading of the material in the PowerPoint presentation.
-That is, the slides must be clear and readable from a distance; the oral presentation must be presented with confidence; and the student must explain and discuss the material included in the slides. - 7.
+Once approved, students may not change the topic, questions, or methodology unless approved by the instructor, or risk getting zero.
+In case of an unavoidable need to make changes in the proposal, the student must first secure the instructor's approval for the change before it is too late. - 4.
+The research paper must be typed (font size = 12), double-spaced with appropriate margins (one inch on all sides) and 23-26 pages long, including footnotes and bibliography, and must be handed by the due date, both in a hard copy and electronically.
+The submission of an electronic copy is needed in order to guard against any possible plagiarism.
+You must include page numbers. - 5.
+Each student is required to periodically update the instructor on the progress of his/her research, and is expected to meet with the instructor at least twice between February 28 and April 11.
+Remember these meetings will deal with the progress of the research and will occur only after the date the proposal had been approved.
+Proposal pre-approval meetings are not included. - 6.
+Each student must make class presentation of his/her research proposal on the dates indicated in the Course Schedule below.
+Similarly, each student must make PowerPoint presentation of the paper on the day of the presentation.
+It is important that the slides are clear and readable from a distance; the oral presentation must go well beyond reading of what is written on the slides and must be presented with confidence. - 7.
 All work must be completed and submitted on time.
 The instructor will deduct significant points or may decline to accept any project not handed on time.
-In the event that the instructor decided to accept a late submitted paper, the amount to be deducted will increase for each day after the due date.
-No paper will be accepted if submitted beyond 5 days after the due date, and that means zero points for that paper.
-In addition, it is absolutely necessary that students make their presentations according to schedule or risk getting zero, as it is virtually impossible to call students to a class session outside of those indicated in the course syllabus or squeeze in an additional student on another presentation date. - 8.
-Incompletes will be given only in exceptional cases for emergencies.
-Students wishing to request a grade of Incomplete must provide documentation to support the request accompanied by a Course Adjustment Form (available from the Diplomacy Main Office) to the professor before the date of the final examination.
-If the incomplete request is approved, the professor reserves the right to specify the new submission date for all missing coursework.
-Students who fail to submit the missing course work within this time period will receive a failing grade for all missing coursework and a final grade based on all coursework assigned.
-Any Incomplete not resolved within one calendar year of receiving the Incomplete or by the time of graduation (whichever comes first) automatically becomes an "FI" (which is equivalent to an F).
-It is the responsibility of the student to make sure they have completed all course requirements within the timeframe allotted.
-Please be aware that Incompletes on your transcript will impact financial aid and academic standing.

-- 9. Class attendance and participation are important.
+If the instructor decides to accept a late submitted paper, the amount to be deducted will increase for each day after the due date.
+No paper will be accepted if submitted 5 days after the due date, and that means zero points for that paper.
+In addition, it is absolutely necessary that students make their presentations according to schedule or risk getting zero, as it is virtually impossible to ask students to attend a class session outside of those indicated in the course syllabus.
+That is, the presentations are class presentations!!! - 8.
+Class attendance and participation are important.
 Participation will be measured in terms of the contribution a student makes to the richness of class discussions and the overall success of the course.
-Therefore, class attendance will be taken. - 10.
-Plagiarism and other forms of academic dishonesty will be reported to the administration, and may result in a lowered or failing grade for the course and up to possible dismissal from the School of Diplomacy.
-See university and school standards for academic conduct here:
+Therefore, class attendance will be taken.

+9. Plagiarism and other forms of academic dishonesty will be reported to the administration, and may result in a lowered or failing grade for the course and up to possible dismissal from the School of Diplomacy.
+See University and School standards for academic conduct here: